Drmbon

 Drmbon (Դրմբոն) or Heyvaly (Heyvalı) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include khachkars from between the 11th and 13th centuries, a 12th/13th-century chapel, and an 18th/19th-century cemetery.

 Economy and culture

 The population is mainly engaged in mining, agriculture, and animal husbandry.
 As of 2015, the village has a municipal building, a school, nine shops, and a medical centre.

 Demographics

 The village had 645 inhabitants in 2005, and 583 inhabitants in 2015.

+As of January 2026 the 19 Azerbaijani families, totaling 74 individuals, have been resettled in the Heyvalı village by Azerbaijan.